rbrigden/speech-recognition-ruby/README.md

 # speech-recognition-ruby

-Speech recognition script in Ruby using the AT&amp;T API
+Speech recognition in Ruby using the AT&amp;T API.

 ## Requirements